mdfilio/training/nginx/part1content.md

 * Likely have 15 - 20% gain over just https.
 * Streaming doesn't work well over ssl and so no real performance gains if that's your model.
 * Other implications:
   * RHEL7 is still on 1.0.1 for OpenSSL, curl is 7.29, support for http2
   not until 7.36.0, etc.

 # X. Web Server processing

-1) Accept the connection
+1. Accept the connection
-2) Receive the HTTP request
+2. Receive the HTTP request
-3) Process the request
+3. Process the request
-4) Access and map the resources
+4. Access and map the resources
    * uri to filename translation
    * access permisions
-5) Build the response
+5. Build the response
    * module processing - handlers
-6) Send the response
+6. Send the response
-7) Logging
+7. Logging

 # XI.
 Browser rendering

-1) Critical Rendering Path
+Critical Rendering Path
   * Network -> DOM/CSSOM -> JavaScript -> RenderTree -> Layout -> Paint

 *CSS at the top.
 JavaScript at the bottom.*

 # XII.
-End of web infrastructure slide.
+Summary of web infrastructure

 Tying it all together...

 What happens when you make a browser request:

-1) URL in browser
+1. URL in browser
-2) DNS
+2. DNS
-3) Establish TCP connection and get initial html
+3. Establish TCP connection and get initial html
-4) Make additional requests for items on page (6 on current versions of firefox and chrome)
+4. Make additional requests for items on page (6 on current versions of firefox and chrome)
-5) Webserver processing
+5. Webserver processing
-6) Browser rendering
+6. Browser rendering

 # XII. nginx